Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Introduction

 The outline of the paper is as follows.
-In Section~\ref{prelim} we introduce the required notions and notations.
-We present the classical and as well as the framed braid group, the algebra ${\rm H}_n(\U, \V)$ together with its framization which is denoted by $\Y(\U, \V)$ , and the Framization of the Temperley-Lieb algebra of type $\mathtt{A}$.
-In Section~\ref{sectlb} we introduce the Temperley-Lieb algebra associated to the Coxeter group of type ${\mathtt B}$, ${\rm TL}_n^{\mathtt{B}} (\U, \V)$, a quotient of the algebra ${\rm H}_n (\U, \V)$ over an appropriate two-sided ideal, we determine the necessary and sufficient conditions such that the trace on ${\rm H}_n ( \U , \V)$ passes through to the quotient algebra and we construct the corresponding link invariants.
-In Section~\ref{secftlb} we present our main results which consist in the construction of the Framization of the algebra ${\rm TL}_n^{\mathtt{B}} (\U, \V)$ as quotient of the algebra $\Y (\U, \V)$ over an appropriate two-sided ideal and the determination of the necessary and sufficient conditions so that the Markov trace defined on the algebra $\Y (\U, \V)$ passes through to the quotient algebra.
-Finally, in Section~\ref{secinv} we derive from the Framization of ${\rm TL}_n^{\mathtt{B}} (\U, \V)$ invariants for framed and classical links and we provide a set of skein relations for them.
+In Section~\ref{prelim} we introduce the notation and we present the classical braid group, the framed braid group, the algebra ${\rm H}_n(\U, \V)$, its framization $\Y(\U, \V)$, and the Framization of the Temperley-Lieb algebra of type $\mathtt{A}$.
+In Section~\ref{sectlb} we introduce the Temperley-Lieb algebra associated to the Coxeter group of type ${\mathtt B}$, denoted ${\rm TL}_n^{\mathtt{B}} (\U, \V)$.
+We also determine the necessary and sufficient conditions such that the trace on ${\rm H}_n ( \U , \V)$ passes to the algebra ${\rm TL}_n^{\mathtt{B}} (\U, \V)$ and construct the corresponding link invariants.
+In Section~\ref{secftlb} we present the algebra $\F (\U ,\V)$ as a quotient of the algebra $\Y (\U, \V)$ modulo an appropriate two-sided ideal and determine the necessary and sufficient conditions so that the Markov trace defined on the algebra $\Y (\U, \V)$ passes to the quotient algebra.
+In Section~\ref{secinv} we use the trace on $\F (\U, \V)$ to define invariants for framed and classical links and provide a set of skein relations for both cases.
+Finally, we show that the invariants for classical links from $\F (\U, \V)$ are stronger than the Jones polynomial in the solid torus since they distinguish more pairs of affine links.